dedis/cothority/omniledger/Contracts.md

 ## Darc Contract

-The most basic contract in omniledger is the `Darc` contract that defines the access rules for all clients.
-When creating a new omniledger blockchain, a genesis Darc instance is created, which indicates what instructions need which signatures to be accepted.
+The most basic contract in OmniLedger is the `Darc` contract that defines the access rules for all clients.
+When creating a new OmniLedger blockchain, a genesis Darc instance is created, which indicates what instructions need which signatures to be accepted.